huntse/uncarved/content/articles/text_mode.md

 of memory are completely out.
 For this reason, over the years I have ditched the emacs family of editors, fancy window managers and silly meta-environments like Gnome.
-People who use vim tend to look productive and slightly wired like [this,][6] whereas emacs users have been known to look like [this.][7]
+People who use vim tend to look productive and slightly wired like this:

+![Bram Moolenaar, the author of Vim looking like he's  just had a double espresso][6]

+Whereas emacs users have been known to look like this:

+![Richard Stallman, dressed as "Saint Ignucius"][7]

 I think that proves my point nicely.

 I also use a text-mode web browser where I can because it is quick to start up and makes it quick to find information.
 Time-wasting web